 You can try out the Old Weavers Restaurant, the Goods Shed, Thomas Becket, Boho Café Bar, the Ancient Raj or Bangkok House.
 A large number of pubs in the city, including the New Inn, the Parrot, the Works, Caseys, Alberry’s, etc, can also quench your thirst!

-The Canterbury travel guide will also find you a place to live in.
 You can make your choice between the Swallow Chaucer Hotel, Art House, Ebury Hotel or the Canterbury Youth Hostel, depending on your requirements and budget.